ga-wdi-exercises/project1/retro.md

 ## Announcements

-- Feedback on your project will be given by Monday COB
+- Feedback on your project will be given by Thursday(3/3) COB
 - [Submit your project here](https://github.com/ga-dc/wdi8-project1-gallery) by creating an issue

 ## Feedback